Mining activity at the Lisheen Mine in Ireland was concluded in November 2015, with milling stopping in December 2015 after 17 years of operation.

 Lisheen is responsible for:

-The mine back-filled the worked-out area, and then compacted the fill, so that the workings and their hanging walls remain supported.
+The mine back-filled the worked-out area and then compacted the fill so that the workings and their hanging walls remain supported.
 This has been verified by independent, external experts and the mine, who have also signed off on allowing the complete re-watering of the workings.

-Ground level measurements continue to be taken from surface monitoring points and these data confirm that the ground above and around the mine workings is now fully stable with no movement.
+Ground-level measurements continue to be taken from surface monitoring points and these data confirm that the ground above and around the mine workings is now fully stable with no movement.
 The frequency of monitoring will now be reduced but will remain during the passive validation period.

 The re-watering or controlled flooding of the underground workings is now fully complete and regional groundwater is at the pre-mining baseline elevation.
 Re-watering will ensure that wells, previously impacted by the mine now have a supply of water restored.
 The quality of this water has also been demonstrated to be at baseline conditions and suitable for consumption.

 Lisheen’s tailings deposition facility has been carefully designed and managed since the mine’s inception in anticipation of the eventual need to restore its site to agricultural use.
-This is now complete with the site fully stabilised and dried.
+This is now complete with the site fully stabilized and dried.
 Rehabilitation was started by covering the entire surface with a geotextile material on top of which was laid a 700mm layer of limestone, itself covered by a 300m layer of soil.

 This is planted with grass which will provide safe and healthy grazing for cattle.
 The 1,000mm limestone and soil cap ensures that the surface grass does not penetrate to the underlying tailings residues while the incorporation of an engineered wetland into the surface ensures that no deleterious run-off can occur.

 Lisheen is extremely pleased with the progress that has been made in this regard.
-A number of companies are advanced in the plans to develop their business on the Lisheen site and this saw further investment in late 2017 when €4.6million in government aid was secured by the Irish Bioeconomy Foundation to convert the Lisheen administration building into a pilot plant for the bioeconomy.
+A number of companies are advanced in the plans to develop their business on the Lisheen site and this saw further investment in late 2017 when €4.6million in government aid was secured by the Irish Bioeconomy Foundation to convert the Lisheen administration building into a pilot plant for the bio-economy.
 This will be a first for Ireland and will be a strategically important development for Ireland’s burgeoning bio-economy.

 While there are some limited examples worldwide where mine sites have been repurposed for alternative use after mining has ceased, the development of a campus for the research and production of biochemicals will be a first and will be a flagship for the mining industry to be able to demonstrate the sustainability of mining and how value can be derived even after the mineral resource has been exhausted.